Alar Kaljuvee

 Alar Kaljuvee (born 9 April 1961) is an Estonian volleyball coach and sport pedagogue.

-He was born in Misso, Võru County.
+Kaljuvee was born in Misso, Võru County.
 In 1983 he graduated from University of Tartu's Institute of Physical Education.

-1973–1983 he practiced volleyball, coached by Taavo Veski ja Henno Linn.

-Since 1983 he has worked as a volleyball coach.
+From 1973 to 1983, he practiced volleyball, coached by Taavo Veski ja Henno Linn.
+Since 1983, he has worked as a volleyball coach.
 He has been the head coach of volleyball club Tartu Pro Sport (Estonian champion in 1996).
-In 2000s he was the head coach of Tartu Pere Leib (won medals in Estonian championships).

-In 1996, the Estonian Volleyball Federation named him Best Women's Coach of the Year, and 2002–2004 Best Men's Coach of the Year.
+In the 2000s, he was the head coach of Tartu Pere Leib (won medals in Estonian championships).
+In 1996, the Estonian Volleyball Federation named him Best Women's Coach of the Year, and 2002 from to 2004, Best Men's Coach of the Year.